 Inside Human Genetics

 Through the study of human genetics, medical professionals and scientists develop new drugs, therapies and treatments for diseases that affect humanity.
 Several branches of study exist within human genetics, including clinical, biochemical and molecular.
 Scholars explore principles of disease, gene testing, gene therapy, genetic counseling, chromosome activity and medical genetics.
 Other professional options include positions as medical scientists, genetic engineers, genetic counselors, medical geneticists or biological scientists.

 According to the U.S. Bureau of Labor Statistics (BLS), critical-thinking and communication skills, an aptitude for science and the ability to work independently are necessary for this career (www.bls.gov).
 Employment opportunities are available at pharmaceutical laboratories, government agencies, academic institutions and hospitals.
 A medical license is necessary for any geneticists who work directly with patients.
 Additionally, the American Board of Genetic Counseling and the American Board of Medical Genetics offer certification for professionals in this field.

 If this field interests you, explore Education-Portal.com for information about degree programs, online learning and career opportunities.

-Human genetics studies are available at a variety of degree levels, though a graduate degree is typically required to conduct scientific research in the subject.
+Human genetics studies are available at a variety of degree levels, though a graduate degree is typically required in order to conduct scientific research in the subject.
 Peruse the following articles to learn about individual courses and degree programs in this field of study.